-According to the American Heart Association, increased fiber intake can reduce LDL ("bad") cholesterol levels beyond what can be achieved by a diet low in saturated and trans fats alone.
+According to the American Heart Association (AHA), increased fiber intake can reduce low-density lipoprotein (LDL) cholesterol, or "bad" cholesterol levels, beyond what can be achieved by a diet low in saturated and trans fats alone.

 Not only is fiber associated with a lower incidence of cardiovascular disease, but also with a slower progression of the disease in high-risk individuals.

-When meat, a major source of saturated and trans fats in the diet, is replaced with a higher fiber food like lentils, the risk for heart disease is further decreased.
+When meat, a major source of saturated and trans fats in the diet, is replaced with a high-fiber food like lentils, the risk for heart disease is further decreased.

 Fewer than 2 percent of US adults currently meet the daily 4,700 mg recommendation for potassium.

 It also plays a role in liver enzyme function and helps detoxify some cancer-causing compounds in the body.

-Women aged 18-50 are particularly susceptible to iron deficiency.
-Not getting enough iron in your diet can affect how efficiently your body uses energy.
+Women aged 18 to 50 years are particularly susceptible to iron deficiency.
+Not getting enough iron in the diet can affect how efficiently the body uses energy.

 Digestion, regularity, and satiety

 Adequate fiber intake is commonly recognized as an important factor in weight loss by functioning as a "bulking agent" in the digestive system.

-The high fiber in lentils also helps to prevent constipation and promote regularity for a healthy digestive tract.
+The high fiber in lentils also helps prevent constipation and promote regularity for a healthy digestive tract.

 There are four main types of lentils: